T-Damer/T-Damer/README.md

 ---

-## I'm a Designer and Developer ✏️
+## I'm Developer 💻

-- ⌨️ Right now working as a MERN+Blockchain Developer at [BigWhaleLabs](https://github.com/BigWhaleLabs)
+- ⌨️ Right now working as a MER(N)N+Blockchain Developer at [BigWhaleLabs](https://github.com/BigWhaleLabs)
-- 🦀 Currently learning Rust
+- 🦀 Currently learning Rust and React-Native-Web
-- 👀 Looking for open source projects to contribute
 - 🏹 2022 Goals: Contribute more to Open Source projects
-- 🕹️ I love to play and create video games
+- ✏️ I love to make photos and designs sometimes

 ## Contact me: